saurkesa/ProgramWithDifferentTopic/README.md

    subsequences----order matter and it is like chain ----------example abc---- ac possible but ca not possible

    substring :---string should be in continous

+                                  Topic 2: Binary Search

+Binary search works on sorted arrays.
+Binary search begins by comparing an element in the middle of the array with the target value.
+If the target value matches the element, its position in the array is returned.
+If the target value is less than the element, the search continues in the lower half of the array.